phanan/poddle/README.md

 ## Usage

+### Parse from a URL

-To parse a podcast feed, call the `fromUrl` method with the feed URL:
+To parse a podcast feed from its URL, call the `fromUrl` method with the feed URL:

 ```php
 $poddle = \PhanAn\Poddle::fromUrl('https://example.com/feed.xml');
 ```

-It is possible to configure the timeout value for the request by passing an integer as the second parameter for `Poddle::fromUrl`.

-For total control, you can make the request yourself (for example using an HTTP client) and pass the response body to `Poddle::fromXml` instead:
+This method also accepts two additional parameters:

+* `timeoutInSeconds`: The number of seconds to wait while trying to connect.
+Defaults to 30.
+Note that the `max_execution_time` value in your PHP configuration may still limit the maximum timeout value.
+* `client`: A PSR-7-compliant client to make the request.
+If not provided, Poddle will use a default client.
+This parameter may come in handy during testing or if you need to heavily customize the request.

+### Parse from XML

+If you already have the XML string, you can parse it using `Poddle::fromXml` instead:

 ```php
 use Illuminate\Support\Facades\Http;